Failure Is A Step In The Right Direction.

 • I will accept my station so long as it has been attained without harm to others.

-• I will not judge anyone according to race, religion, or personal choice.
+• I will not judge anyone based on race, religion, or personal choice.
 They don’t belong to me and are not accountable to me.
-There is only one judge and I am not him.
+There is only one judge, and I am not him.

 • I will live according to the Bible.
 Some will judge me or call me self-righteous.
-They may even despise the very God that sustains me but I will not condemn them for their views.
+They may even despise the God who sustains me, but I will not condemn them for their views.

 • God has given every man a free will.
 Each of us will answer for our own deeds.
 I will not seek to hide behind excuses but endeavor to learn from unfavorable events.